David-McKenna/udpPacketManager/README.md

 ================
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4249771.svg)](https://doi.org/10.5281/zenodo.4249771)

-udpPacketManager is a C library developed to handle reading and processing CEP packet streams from international LOFAR stations.
+udpPacketManager is a C library developed to handle reading and processing CEP packet streams from international Low Frequency Array (LOFAR) stations.
 It is used at the Irish LOFAR station (I-LOFAR, [lofar.ie](https://lofar.ie)) for online data processing in conjunction with [ILTDada](https://github.com/David-McKenna/ILTDada) for online data reduction to Stokes parameter science ready data products, or intermediate voltage formats for use with other software packages.

-This library allows for entire, partial beamlet extraction and processing of LOFAR CEP packet streams, re-aligning data to account for packet loss or misalignment on the first packet, to produce one of several data products, ranging from raw voltages (reordered or not) to a fully calibrated Stokes vector output.
+This library allows for entire, partial beamlet extraction and processing of LOFAR Central Processing (CEP) packet streams, re-aligning data to account for packet loss or misalignment on the first packet, to produce one of several data products, ranging from raw voltages (reordered or not) to a fully calibrated Stokes vector output.

+The intended audience of this software is any observers, or users, that have raw CEP data produced by a LOFAR station and wish to convert it into a format usable by standard processing formats (DADA, GUPPI, etc.), or calibrated, science-ready data products (SigProc, HDF5, etc.).

 Caveats & TODOs
 -------